Hepp-Kexel-Group

-The Hepp-Kexel-Group (German Hepp-Kexel-Gruppe) was a right-wing terroristic gang in West-Germany.
+The Hepp-Kexel-Group (German Hepp-Kexel-Gruppe) was a right-wing terrorist gang in West-Germany.
 The gang perpetrated bank robberies and attacks in the early 1980s; its members came from the main far-right terrorist gang of this time, the Wehrsportgruppe Hoffmann.
 The Hepp-Kexel group was until the self-release of the NSU as the most important right-wing terrorist group in the Federal Republic of Germany.

 History

 In 1982, the neo-Nazi gang robbed five banks in Germany to finance later actions and captured 630,000 D-Mark.
 Internally, the group called itself after their leaders Walther Kexel and Odfried Hepp.
 Hepp was a former member of the Wehrsportgruppe Hoffmann.
-According to Hepp, the group wanted to attract political attention with large terrostic attack, modeled on the IRA.
+According to Hepp, the group wanted to attract political attention with large terrorist attacks, modeled on the IRA.
 Kexel and Hepp planned together with the right-wing terrorist Peter Naumann, to free the war criminal Rudolf Hess from Spandau Prison.
 After a row in the group, this plan was abandoned.